-Since then, Shanti House has assisted more than 54,000 youth at-risk and in immediate danger.
+Since then, Shanti House helped tens of thousands of youth at risk and in immediate danger.

-For many homeless youngsters and youth in immediate danger, Shanti House is the last chance they will ever have for a warm and loving home before descending into life on the streets.
+The Shanti houses are the last chance they will ever have for a warm and loving home, before descending into life on the streets.

 The desert and its nature are central motifs in the therapeutic techniques offered to the youth.

-Despite its location, Shanti House residents have easy access to schools, hospitals, and community services and youth employment.
+Despite its location, the Desert Shanti House Youth Village is accessible to schools, hospitals, community services and youth employment.

 The Desert Shanti House Youth Village is a project of a national value.
 Its contribution to the southern region in general and the Negev, in particular, is enormous.
 In the establishment of the village, values of love for the Land of Israel, pioneering and a strong desire to change the face and future of the State of Israel are expressed.